mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

-##### Managing String Labels in Matpower and PSSE Imports
+##### Managing Labels in Matpower and PSSE Imports
-When a user loads a power system from a Matpower or PSSE file, the default behavior is to store labels as strings, using bus names if available in the file.
-Branch and generator labels, however, are defined as an incremental set of integers by default.
-This behavior can be overwritten using templates.
-For example, in the `case5.m` file, bus names are provided.
-Let us load that power system and use a template to generate branch labels:
+When importing a power system from a Matpower or PSSE file, JuliaGrid stores all labels as strings by default.
+If the file contains bus names, these names are used as bus labels.
+In contrast, branch and generator labels are automatically assigned as incremental integers.

+This default labeling behavior can be modified using macros.
+For example, in the `case5.m` file, bus names are included.
+The following code shows how to load the system while generating custom branch labels and storing generator labels as integers:
 ```@example RetrieveLabels
 @default(template) # hide
 @branch(label = "Branch ?")
+@generator(label = Integer)

 system = powerSystem("case5.m")
 nothing # hide
 ```